UnnamedKiller/salesforce-customer-portfolio/README.md

+# Customer Portfolio Solution

+This Salesforce project manages internal customer access based on external assignments and role hierarchy propagation.
+It ensures that managers inherit access dynamically and that inherited access is removed when no longer valid.

+Main Features:
+- Custom Object 'Customer_Portfolio__c'
+- Apex Batch job for propagation and cleanup
+- Role hiearchy traversal and logic

 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.